snarrenberg/westerparse/docs/website.rst

 	  Forbidden parallel motion to fifth going into bar 4.
 		 Prohibited leap of a fourth in bars 2 to 3.

-At any point, the user has the option of downloading the composition in the form of a MusicXML file.
+*File Download* --- At any point, the user has the option of downloading the composition in the form of a MusicXML file.
+This file can then be opened and edited in any music notation program (e.g., MuseScore, Finale, StaffPad).